mamaral/MAFormViewController/README.md

 MAFormViewController
 ==================

+##Note - This project is no longer being actively supported.
+Thanks everyone for their contributions!

 MAFormViewController is designed to be used in tandem with MATextFieldCells for extremely quick and easy UITableView-based form creation that automatically handles form configuration, formatting, navigation, validation, and submission.